meonkeys/mesos-doc-test/Home.md

 * `--with-java-headers=DIR`: Find Java header files (necessary for newer versions of OS X Snow Leopard).
 * `--with-zookeeper=DIR` or `--with-included-zookeeper`: Enable master fault-tolerance using an existing ZooKeeper installation or the version of ZooKeeper bundled with Mesos.
 For details, see [[using ZooKeeper]].

-After you have run `configure` (either directly with the necessary flags, or with a configure template script), you can build Mesos by running: `make`
+3. run `make`

 ### NOTES:
-* As described in [[MESOS-103|https://issues.apache.org/jira/browse/MESOS-103]], if you run ./configure without java-home and java-headers set up correctly (on many machines, specifying java-home is enough, but on OS X Snow Leopard the Java headers are in a non standard location so they must be set up correctly) currently, your build will fail when you run make.
+* In the SVN trunk branch since Jan 19 2012 (when Mesos switched fully to the GNU Autotools build system), the build process attempts to guess where your Java include directory is but if you have set the $JAVA_HOME environment variable, it will use $JAVA_HOME/include, which may not be correct for your machine (in which case you will see an error such as: "configure: error: failed to build against JDK (using libtool)").
+If this is the case, we suggest you unset the JAVA_HOME environment variable.
-* On 32-bit platforms, you should set `CXXFLAGS="-march=i486"` when running `configure` to ensure certain atomic instructions can be used.
+* (NOT SURE IF THIS IS STILL RELEVANT) On 32-bit platforms, you should set `CXXFLAGS="-march=i486"` when running `configure` to ensure certain atomic instructions can be used.
-* `configure` prints a warning at the end about "unrecognized options: --with-java-home, ...".
+* (NOT SURE IF THIS IS STILL RELEVANT) `configure` prints a warning at the end about "unrecognized options: --with-java-home, ...".
 This comes from one of the nested `configure` scripts that we call, so it doesn't mean that your options were ignored.
-* If you get errors with `pushd` not working on Ubuntu, this is because /bin/sh is a link to /bin/dash, not /bin/bash.
-To fix, do: `sudo ln -fs /bin/bash /bin/sh` (this bug has been fixed in [MESOS-50](https://issues.apache.org/jira/browse/MESOS-50), so if you are seeing it, consider upgrading to a newer version of Mesos)

 # Testing the Build